plinioduartt/poc-node-http-module/readme.md

 ## Objective

+### Create a REST API only with node.js HTTP core module

-### Unit tests and integration tests with Jest and Supertest
+### Do unit tests and integration tests with Jest and Supertest

 ### 5 endpoints to handle users